-Incentive Stock Bonus Plan.- On July 22, 2014 the Company's shareholders approved the 2014 Incentive Stock Bonus Plan, authorizing the issuance of up to 16,000,000 shares in the Company's Incentive Stock Bonus Plan.
+Incentive Stock Bonus Plan - Up to 640,000 shares are authorized under the 2014 Incentive Stock Bonus Plan.
 The shares will only be earned upon the achievement of certain milestones leading to the commercialization of the Company's Multikine technology, or specified increases in the market price of the Company's stock.
 If the performance or market criteria are not met as specified in the Incentive Stock Bonus Plan, all or a portion of the awarded shares will be forfeited.
 The fair value of the shares on the grant date was calculated using the market value on the grant-date for issuances where the attainment of performance criteria is likely and using a Monte Carlo simulation for issuances where the attainment of performance criteria is uncertain.
-The grant date fair value of shares issued that remain outstanding as of September 30, 2016 is approximately \$8.6 million.
+The grant date fair value of shares issued that remain outstanding as of September 30, 2017 was approximately \$8.6 million.
 The total value of the shares, if earned, is being expensed over the requisite service periods for each milestone, provided the requisite service periods are rendered, regardless of whether the market conditions are met.
-No compensation expenses of approximately \$634,000 and \$3.4 million, respectively.
-At September 30, 2016, the Company has unrecognized core periods are specified to be recognized over a weighted average period of 5.03 years.
+No compensation cost is recognized for awards where the requisite service period is not rendered.
+During the years ended September 30, 2017 and 2016, the Company recorded expense relating to the issuance of restricted stock pursuant to the plan of approximately \$633,000 and \$634,000, respectively.
+At September 30, 2017, the Company has unrecognized compensation expense of approximately \$2.5 million which is expected to be recognized over a weighted average period of four years.

-A summary of the status of the Company's restricted stock units issued from the Incentive Stock Bonus Plan for the two years in the period ended September 30, 2016 is presented below
+A summary of the status of the Company's restricted common stock issued from the Incentive Stock Bonus Plan for the two years ended September 30, 2017 is presented below:

-Weighted Average G

-Number of Shares Fair Value

-Unvested at October 1, 2014 15,700,000 \$ 0.55

-Vested (500,000)

-Granted -

-Forfeited (100,000)

-Unvested at September 30, 2015 15,100,000 \$ 0.55

-Vested =

-Unvested at September 30, 2016 15,100,000 \$ 0.55
+Number of Shares Gran ed Average t Date Fair Value Unvested at September 30, 2015 604,000 \$ 13.75 Vested Unvested at September 30, 2016 604,000 \$ 13.75 Vested (136,000) Unvested at September 30, 2017 468,000 \$ 13.75

-Stock Bonus Plans - At September 30, 2016, the Company was authorized to issue up to 5,594,000 shares of common stock under its Stock Bonus Plans.
+Stock Bonus Plans - At September 30, 2017, the Company was authorized to issue up to 383,760 shares of common stock under its Stock Bonus Plans.
 All employees, directors, officers, consultants, and advisors are eligible to be granted shares.
-During the year ended September 30, 2016, 408,497 shares were issued to the Company's 401(k) plan for a cost of approximately \$162,000.
-During the year ended September 30, 2015, 243,178 shares were issued to the Company's 401(k) plan for a cost of approximately \$166,000.
-During the year ended September 30, 2014, 164,787 shares were issued to the Company's 401(k) plan for a cost of approximately \$155,000.
-As of September 30, 2016, the Company has issued a total of 3,161,211 shares of common stock from the Stock Bonus Plans.
+During the year ended September 30, 2017, 79,941 shares were issued to the Company's 401(k) plan for a cost of approximately \$151,000.
+During the year ended September 30, 2016, 16,340 shares were issued to the Company's 401(k) plan for a cost of approximately \$162,000.
+As of September 30, 2017, the Company has issued a total of 206,390 shares of common stock from the Stock Bonus Plans.

-Stock Compensation Plans.- At September 30, 2016, 3,350,000 shares were authorized for use in the Company's stock compensation plans.
-During the years ended September 30, 2016, 2015 and 2014, 464,831, 218,328 and 409,968 shares, respectively, were issued from the Stock Compensation Plans to consultants for payment of services at a cost of approximately \$234,000, \$147,000 and \$439,000, respectively.
-During the year ended September 30, 2016 and 2015, 95,935 and 107,050 shares, respectively, were issued to employees from the Stock Compensation Plans as part of their compensation at a cost of approximately \$45,000 and \$58,000, respectively.
-No shares were issued to employees from the Stock Compensation Plans during the year ended September 30, 2016, the Company has issued 1,984,755 shares of common stock from the Stock Compensation Plans.
+Stock Compensation Plans - At September 30, 2017, 134,000 shares were authorized for use in the Company's Stock Compensation Plans.
+During the years ended September 30, 2017, and 2016, 23,202 and 18,593 shares, respectively, were issued from the Stock Compensation Plans to consultants for payment of services at a cost of approximately \$60,000 and \$234,000, respectively.
+During the year ended September 30, 2017 and 2016, 13,000 and 3,837 shares, respectively, were issued to employees from the Stock Compensation Plans as part of their compensation at a cost of approximately \$24,000 and \$45,000, respectively.
+As of September 30, 2017, the Company has issued 115,590 shares of common stock from the Stock Compensation Plans.

-9. EMPLOYEE BENEFIT PLAN
+10. EMPLOYEE BENEFIT PLAN